These rules are not intended to reiterate all applicable laws. Where the word "counsel" has been utilized, this will include pro se parties.

 The fee for admission is $30.00, payable to the Clerk of the Court of Appeals of Georgia, who shall issue a license under the seal of the Court as evidence of applicant's authority to practice.

-As a matter of professional courtesy, a visiting attorney from another state, district, or territory or a resident attorney, who is not a member of the State Bar of Georgia, may petition this Court to be heard as associate counsel or counsel in a single case, without being admitted as a regular practitioner in this Court by showing that the attorney is certified in good standing in the Bar of the highest court of another state, district, or territory.
-A request for courtesy appearance shall be made by motion which shall state the name and address of the attorney seeking to appear by courtesy and contain proof of that attorney’s admittance and good standing in the Bar of the highest court of another state, district, or territory and be accompanied by a check or money order in the amount of $30.00 payable to the Clerk of the Court of Appeals of Georgia.
-The motion may be made by the attorney requesting courtesy appearance or a member of the Bar of this Court on behalf of the attorney requesting courtesy appearance.
+As a matter of professional courtesy, a visiting attorney from another state, district, or territory of the United States, who is not a member of the State Bar of Georgia, may petition this Court to appear pro hac vice as either associate counsel or counsel in a single case, without being admitted as a regular practitioner in this Court by showing that the attorney is certified in good standing in the Bar of the highest court of each other state, district, or territory in which the attorney is admitted.
+A request for appearance pro hac vice shall be made by motion which shall state the name and address of the attorney seeking to appear and contain proof of that attorney's admittance and good standing in the Bar of the highest court of each other state, district, or territory in which the attorney is admitted.
+The Motion shall be accompanied by a check or money order in the amount of $30.00 payable to the Clerk of the Court of Appeals of Georgia and by a check or money order in the amount of $200.00 payable to the Court of Appeals of Georgia.
+The motion may be made by the attorney requesting pro hac vice appearance or a member of the Bar of this Court on behalf of the attorney requesting pro hac vice appearance.

 (d) Withdrawal or Substitution of Counsel.